LaMonte Wade Jr Player Props: Giants vs. Pirates

 LaMonte Wade Jr At The Plate

-- Among qualified hitters in baseball, his batting average ranks 39th, his on-base percentage ranks fifth, and he is 69th in the league in slugging.
+- Among qualified hitters, he ranks 41st in batting average, while his on-base percentage ranks fifth and he is 71st in slugging.

+- Wade has reached base via a hit in 47 games this season (of 78 played), and had multiple hits in 19 of those games.

-- In 20 games this season (26.0%), Wade has picked up an RBI, and in five of those games (6.5%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Wade has picked up an RBI in 25.6% of his games this year, with more than one RBI in 6.4% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.